-This time, we’re actually creating the tail shape as we felt by folding in the edges, so that the wool begins to form a felted triangle.
+This time, you’re actually creating the tail shape as we felt by folding in the edges, so that the wool begins to form a felted triangle.
 This is where you can allow your creative juices to flow, and make whatever size, shape and color of tail feathers you can imagine!

 You are done when the shape you’ve got looks good to you.
-This is what I ended up with.

 Next, use your beak roving to do the same thing, even smaller, for the chick’s beak.
 It doesn’t have to be a perfect triangle, or a triangle at all!

-I come back on top just a bit to even out the felting.
+Come back on top just a bit to even out the felting.
 When you are holding these smaller pieces in place and felting with that tool, you really should remember to be careful of the barbs.
 Now that you’ve come this far, it would be a shame to ruin the bird with blood stains!

 If you want to give him that little extra personality, simply dot a bit of glue right onto the felt, press the bead into the glue and hold in place for a couple seconds.
 Do the same for the other eye.